amchonk/AI-Voice-Assistant/README.md

     "nova open youtube" - Opens YouTube in the default web browser.
     "nova take a screenshot" - Takes a screenshot and saves it to the local directory.
     Additional commands can be added by modifying the listening() function.

+Future Plans

+    Add Spotify API for voice-controlled music playback.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.